somecollagist/B2/README.md

 - make

 ### Windows
-- Install the [Chocolately](https://chocolatey.org/install) package manager for Windows.
-(Just follow their instructions because they work.)
+- Open Powershell.
+- Run `Set-ExecutionPolicy Bypass -Scope Process`.
+This allows local `.ps1` files to be run.
-- Navigate to the `setup` directory and run `./setup-windows.cmd`.
+- Navigate to the `setup` directory and run `./setup-windows.ps1`.
 ### Linux
 Navigate to the `setup` directory and run `./setup-distro.sh`, replacing `distro` with whatever base distribution your linux machine runs on.